Developer-Autodesk/workflow-node.js-view.and.data.api/README.md

   credentials.ClientSecret = '<replace with clientSecret>';
   ```
-* Upload one of your model in your account and get its URN using other workflow sample,for example,
+* Upload one of your models to your account and get its URN using another workflow sample, for example,
   - [this workflow sample in .net winform application](https://github.com/Developer-Autodesk/workflow-dotnet-winform-view.and.data.api/) if you are using windows
   - or [this workflow sample in Mac OS Swift](https://github.com/Developer-Autodesk/workflow-macos-swift-view.and.data.api) if you are using Mac <br />
   But please use [staging URL](https://developer-stg.api.autodesk.com) to proceed with the workflows.